zeruth/OSJR/README.md

 - If you are really interested in knowing how I get them, take a look at my Runelite fork commits.

 ### No release is supported at this time.
 - if you want to use this.
-Build it and run it using Eclipse.
-It is not ready for a runnable Jar release.
+I have included a courtesy export folder.
+OSJR, gamepack, and Hooks.json need to be in the same directory currently.